main banner

 The land where the Aircraft crashed is boggy, and treacherous, salvage of remains of aircraft is not feasible.

 The Operations Record Book for 201 Squadron is sparse on information about the crash.
-It does record the mission, a Sea Slug mission that would take the aircraft out into the bay of Biscay to search for U-Boats running on the water surface.
+It does record the mission, a Sea Slug mission that would take the aircraft out into the bay of Biscay to search for U-Boats running on the surface.

-The British Air Ministry crash record card held by RAF museum in Hendon provides the RAF findings on the crash.
+The British Air Ministry crash record card held by the RAF Museum in Hendon provides the RAF findings on the crash.
 While the handwriting on the report is difficult to read, the RAF concluded that the aircraft was flying to the south east of its intended track in darkness with low cloud.
 The text reads:

 A/C (FLT) crashes into hillside & catches fire.
 Cause obscure.
 A/C flying to the east of intended track.
 Weather dark with low cloud.
 AOC ?????.
 AOC in C Concurs.
 A/C off course.
 Flying below minimum safety height.
 Error of navigation due to? error of navigation.
 S.E. operator boobed. ???
 Competent SE operator ???? regard to height